robotpy/robotpy-ctre/docs/api.rst

 CTRE Libraries
 ==============

-.. warning:: These bindings are lightly tested, please report any bugs!

 These are not installed on the Robot by default.
 For installation instructions, see :ref:`robotpy-ctre install docs <install_ctre>`.